fivequarters/fusebit.io/src/_blog/_posts/node-testing-comes-to-core.md

   assert.strictEqual(1, 1);

 });
 ```

-There are a few salient design considerations in this approach.
+There are a few salient design considerations in the current approach: